 The Code contains principles and recommendations for good practice in corporate governance of SOEs.
-Some recommendations are common and refer to all SOEs, while some recommendations refer to SOEs with a specific legal organisational form, taking into account the size, the ownership structure of a company and the fact whether company's securities are traded on the regulated securities market.
-The Code complements the statutory arrangement.
+Some recommendations are common and refer to all SOEs, while some recommendations refer to SOEs with a specific legal organisational form, taking into account the size, the ownership structure of a company and the fact whether company's securities are traded on the regulated securities market (listed companies).
+The Code complements the statutory arrangement and summarizes it, however, only to a lesser extent.
 The Code's recommendations should meet the requirements of the majority of companies being addressed.